EmergeTools/emerge-android/gradle-plugin/README.md

   // ..

   performance {
-    tag.set("release") // Build type to use for grouping builds in the Emerge dashboard projectPath.set(
+    tag.set("release") // Tag to use for grouping builds in the Emerge dashboard projectPath.set(
       ":perf"
     ) // REQUIRED - Relative gradle path from root project to the Emerge performance module